Muskanmadni/diet-planner/VERCEL_DEPLOYMENT.md

 - `GEMINI_API_KEY`: Your Google Gemini API key for AI features
 - `SECRET_KEY`: Secret key for Flask sessions (use a strong random string)
+- `DATABASE_URL`: Database URL for production (e.g., PostgreSQL).
+If not set, the app will use SQLite for development.
 - `AUTH0_CLIENT_ID`: Your Auth0 client ID (if using Auth0 authentication)
 - `AUTH0_CLIENT_SECRET`: Your Auth0 client secret
 - `AUTH0_DOMAIN`: Your Auth0 domain